Variance Estimation for Tree Order Restricted Models: Simulation Studies for Some Unresolved Cases

 Since, under all the above conditions the term $I_1+I_3$ in \eqref{eq:main2} has a finite limit (in probability) and $\sqrt{\Ns}(I_1+I_3)$ converges in distribution, we concentrate on the random variable $\xi_s=\sqrt{\Ns}(I_2+I_4)=\sum^s_{i=0}\ns_i\left(\mx{i}-\hm_i\right)^2/\sqrt{\Ns}$.

 In the figures we present box and whisker plots of $\xi_s$ for each case.
 We also present the histogram of $\xi_s$ for $s=10000$ in all cases.
 The top and the bottom of the boxes in the box whisker plots represent the first and third quartiles respectively.
 The line inside the box is the median.
-The whiskers were drawn to represent the most extreme data point still within the $1.5 $ times the inter quartile range of the first and the third quartiles.
+The whiskers were drawn to represent the most extreme data point still within the $1.5 $ times the interquartile range of the first and the third quartiles.
 For better representation we have omitted more extreme points.

-When $\ns_0=\ns=m$ from Figure \ref{fig:1bp} it is clear that the spread of the distribution reduces with $s$.
+For case (1) ie. when $\ns_0=\ns=m$ from Figure \ref{fig:1bp} it is clear that the spread of the distribution reduces with $s$.
 Further, it is seen that the medians of the distributions have a decreasing trend with $s$.
 However, we cannot conclude that $\xi_s$ converges to $0$ in probability because the histogram in Figure \ref{fig:1hg} does not show any concentration near $0$.

-The case when $\ns_0=\ns=(\log s)^2$ is presented in Figures \ref{fig:2bp} and \ref{fig:2hg}.
+The case when $\ns_0=\ns=(\log s)^2$ (ie. case (2)) is presented in Figures \ref{fig:2bp} and \ref{fig:2hg}.
 From Figure \ref{fig:2bp} it seems that $\xi_s$ converges to $0$ in probability.
 The histogram (Figure \ref{fig:2hg}) also seems to be quite concentrated near $0$.
 So a CLT may hold in this case.

-The situation when $\ns_0=O(s)$ and $\ns=100$ shows a different picture.
+Case (3) with $\ns_0=O(s)$ and $\ns=100$ shows a different picture.
 As seen from the box plot in Figure \ref{fig:3u}, $\xi_s/\sqrt{\Ns}=I_2+I_4$ seems to be rapidly converging to $0$ in probability, which indicates $\hs$ may be consistent.
 However, the box plot in Figure \ref{fig:3bp} and the histogram Figure \ref{fig:3hg} indicates that asymptotically $\xi_s$ may not be converging to $0$, thus the CLT may not hold.
 It is interesting to note that the histogram of $\xi_s$ in Figure \ref{fig:3hg} is almost symmetric around its mean, for which we do not have an intuitive explanation.

+In order to compare the variance and the MSE of $\hs$ against $\hu$, in addition to the three cases mentioned above, we considered the following three cases as well: \begin{enumerate} \item[$(4)$] $\ns_0=s^{3/2}$, $\ns=10$.
+From Theorem \ref{thm:hmcons} it follows that, in this case, $\hs$ is consistent but the CLT is not guaranteed to hold. \item[$(5)$] $\ns_0=\ns=s\log(s)$.
+In this case, $s/\sqrt{\Ns}\rightarrow 0$.
+So by Theorem \ref{thm:general}, $\hs$ is both consistent and a CLT holds. \item[$(6)$] $\ns_0=10$, $\ns=s\log(s)$.
+Even though $\ns_0$ remains fixed and $\hm_0$ is biased in this case (see Proposition \ref{prop:iff}), $s/\sqrt{\Ns}\rightarrow 0$ and $\hs$ is both consistent and admits a CLT. \end{enumerate}